 The Pros and The Cons

 With the crowdsourcing also comes the issue of management.
-In most cases you have to manage a large scale of workers, which pretty much waste more of your time for management instead of solution.
-Besides, it’s difficult for collaboration between crowd members as they compete with each other in nature.
-Worst of all, there’s no contract in most crowdsourcing cases.
-Workers can run anytime they want, and your design might be reused in anytime.
+In most cases, you have to manage a large scale of workers, which pretty much waste more of your time for control instead of a solution.
+Besides, it’s difficult for collaboration between crowd members as they compete with each other.

 Uses of Crowdsourcing

-So you see, crowdsourcing sounds not that bad unless you’re into a very serious works like developing a mobile game or corporate e-commerce site which require not only expertise but intensive management.
+So you see, crowdsourcing sounds not that bad unless you’re into a very serious work like developing a mobile game or corporate e-commerce site, which requires not only expertise but intensive management.

 Tips for using crowdsourcing

-- Be specific.
 Make sure to make a detailed list of what the person is supposed to do.
-If you’re looking for feedback on a design, don’t ask “what do you think?”, but be specific like, “Is the text readable?
+If you’re looking for feedback on a design, don’t ask, “what do you think?” but be specific like, “Is the text readable?
 Do you see any layout errors?
-Does the page loads fast?”
+Does the page load fast?”

-Finally, you don’t necessarily have to use a crowdsourcing service if there is any person around you who is interested in helping you out for very minor tasks such as getting basic feedback on a design.
-You can also share the design with your fellow designers, or post it on portfolio site like Dribble and ask for feedback.
+Finally, you don’t necessarily have to use a crowdsourcing service if there is any person around you who is interested in helping you out for minor tasks such as getting essential feedback on a design.
+You can also share the design with your fellow designers or post it on a portfolio site like Dribble and ask for feedback.

-Similar to Freelancer.com, Elance is one of the most popular crowdsourcing sites online, with over 50,000 jobs posted on the site each month, ranging from programming to designing to writing.
+Upwork is one of the most popular crowdsourcing sites online, with over 50,000 jobs posted on the site each month, ranging from programming to design to writing.

 Hatchwise is similar to 99designs: design requests are submitted as competitions, where designers would submit and bid on the designs.
 It is especially useful for those looking for a logo design.

-For an affordable price you can get video of a visitor speaking their thoughts as they use your site, and a written summary describing the problems they encountered.
+For an affordable price, you can get a video of a visitor speaking their thoughts as they use your site, and a written summary describing the problems they encountered.